modern-email/FOSDEM-26/README.md

 * Experiences with deliverability, email operations, anti-spam, hosting, ...
 * Related technologies such as calendaring/PIM.
 * Visionary talks
-    * Where should email be in 10 years?
-    * Can we add end-to-end encryption (to the masses) through, e.g., MLS?
-    * Can we provide simple solutions for on-prem (private) hosting?
 * ...

 ## Submission